 Schwalm Hall is named for a former Manchester President Vernon F. Schwalm.
 This formerly all-male residence hall was renovated and refurnished in summer 2004 to accommodate 208 men and women in a variety of living options.
 A TV lounge and a recreational area are available for student use.

 The College maintains multiple computer labs with almost 150 computers.
 Major labs (with 20 computers or more) exist in the Funderburg Library and Clark Computer Center.
 A large computer science lab resides in the Science Center.
 Each of the five residence halls contains a computer lab.
 In addition to these main labs, some academic departments have computer equipment.
 Lab hours are generally posted.
 Public labs contain computers that are less than 2 years old, with at least 2GB RAM, a DVD/CD-RW combo drive (some have DVD-RW), a 17” or 19" flat-panel monitor and a sound card (headphones may be used with any lab machine).
-Public machines run Windows Vista as the operating system.
+Public machines run Windows Vista as the operating system although Windows 7 is planned for the Fall 2010 Semester and beyond.
 Software applications installed on the machines include Microsoft Office 2007 (Outlook, Word, Excel, Access, PowerPoint, Publisher, Visio, Project, and Expression Web) and several academic packages.
 Wireless connectivity is available in Clark Computer Center, the Cordier Auditorium lobby, most of Calvin Ulrey, the Funderburg Library, Holl-Kintner classrooms, Petersime Chapel, the Science Center, the Union, parts of Winger, and the residence hall lobbies.
-The residence hall wireless work will be completed during the 2009-2010 academic year.
+The residence hall wireless work should be completed for the 2010-2011 academic year.

 Human Performance Laboratory